steqeq/0000/docs/conceptual/gpu-arch/mi200-performance-counters.md

-# MI200 Performance Counters and Metrics
+# MI200 performance counters and metrics
 <!-- markdownlint-disable no-duplicate-header -->

 This document lists and describes the hardware performance counters and derived metrics available on the AMD Instinct™ MI200 GPU.
 All the hardware basic counters and derived metrics are accessible via {doc}`ROCProfiler tool <rocprofiler:rocprofv1>`.

-## MI200 Performance Counters List
+## MI200 performance counters list

 See the category-wise listing of MI200 performance counters in the following tables.